-This course is designed to expose students to methods and instruments used to collect and process data in kinesiology practice and research.
-This course will balance the theory of data acquisition and signal processing with the practical application of these instruments in various settings.
-Emphasis will be placed on electronic transducers (e.g., strain gauges, motion analysis, force transducer), Fourier analysis, sampling rate, and signal filtering concepts.
-A large practical focus of this course will be on the implementation, collection, and processing of electromyography data.
-This course will also introduce students to various types of computational modeling with emphasis on model development and validation.
-Finally, we will spend time discussing evidenced-based best practices in signal data collection with ongoing reference to current and previously peer-reviewed literature.
+This course is designed to expose students to methods and instruments used to collect and process data in sport science practice and research.
+The number of new instruments and technologies to assess athlete performance and risk of injury has grown exponentially from amateur to professional levels - and will continue to grow.
+It is more important than ever, therefore, that sports sciences researchers and practitioners understand how these instruments and technologies develop signals and how the data are analysed.
+This course will balance the theory of data acquisition and signal processing with the practical application of these instruments and technologies in various settings.
+Emphasis will be placed on motion analysis, force transducers and muscle activation.
+A large practical focus of this course will be on the implementation, collection and processing of this data.
+This course will also introduce students to various types of computational modeling.
+Finally, we will spend time discussing evidenced-based best practices in sport sciences instrumentation with a strong emphasis on instrument and model validation.